att/ast/CONTRIBUTING.md

 introducing new lint.

 To make linting the code easy there is the `bin/lint` command.
-If you pass it the magic string `all` it will lint all the code.
+If you pass it the magic string `--all` it will lint all the *src/cmd/ksh93* code.
 If you pass it a list of files it will lint those.
+The paths can be directory names in which case all the source beneath that directory will be linted.
 If run with no arguments it will lint any uncommitted source files.
 If there are no uncommitted files it will lint the files in the most recent commit.

 ### Dealing With Lint Warnings